 The Sherlock Holmes pub on Northumberland Avenue, near London’s Charing Cross Station, is much like the countless other pubs in the capital.
-That is until you venture upstairs.
-Where, in the dining room, is a life-size copy of the apartment shared by Sherlock Holmes and Dr. Watson.
+That is until you venture upstairs where, in the dining room, is a life-size copy of the apartment shared by Sherlock Holmes and Dr. Watson.

-After the Festival closed, the whole Holmes collection was installed in the pub, which was re-named in honor of its new fictional tenants on the upper floor.
+After the Festival closed, the whole Holmes collection was installed in the pub, which was renamed in honor of its new fictional tenants on the upper floor.
 The recreated study of 221b Baker Street is, according to the pub, “as it appeared on a crisp day in the years following the great detective’s return to London in 1894.”

 Visit London with Atlas Obscura Trips

 London Science Weekend: Medicine and Science in the Press

 Join New York Times Journeys and Atlas Obscura for three days of scientific learning, special access and exploration in London.
 Accompanied by Times journalists and scientific experts, meet people contributing to the history of medicine and scientific journalism.
 This two-track program includes panels, exclusive visits and access to some of the best scientific minds available to concentrate on science reporting or medical history.